robolectric/robolectric/intellij-quick-start.md

 ###Set up dependencies for the main Android Project module
 ----------------------------
-Select "MyProject" module --> "Dependencies tab"
+Select "MyProject" module &rarr; "Dependencies tab"

 Add the "src" module
-- Click "Add..." --> "Module Dependency..."
+- Click "Add..." &rarr; "Module Dependency..."
 - Select "src"
 - Click "OK"
 - Move the newly created dependency "src" row above the Android line by clicking the "Move Up" button
 - Check the "src" row's export box
-- Leave the src module scope at the default of "scope" --> "compile"
+- Leave the src module scope at the default of "scope" &rarr; "compile"
 - Click	"Apply"

 ###Set up exclusions for the main Android Project module
 --------------------------------------------------------
-- Select "MyProject" module --> "Sources tab"
+- Select "MyProject" module &rarr; "Sources tab"
 - In the source tree out on the far right, select the "bin" folder and click the 'Excluded' button above, adding it as an excluded folder
 - Click "OK"

 ### Verify your setup
 --------------------------------------------------------------------------------------------
-In Project View, right click on MyProject>src>test>java -> New -> Java class ->  MyActivityTest Add the following source:
+In Project View, right click on MyProject>src>test>java &rarr; New &rarr; Java class &rarr;  MyActivityTest Add the following source:

 {% highlight java %}